-In October, on either the 26th or the 27th, I'll be reading and speaking about my picture book There's A Bug On My Arm That Won't Let Go.
+On October 26th I'll be at Tales On Moon Lane reading and speaking about my picture book There's A Bug On My Arm That Won't Let Go.
 We'll be drawing and asking questions and laughing a lot.
 Everyone seems to have a story about a bug landing on them, or crawling on them or finding a bug where they don't want to find one.
 Poor bugs, maybe they don't want to be there either.
 Come along and bring your drawing chops to show off your own bug.

 barnes children's literature festival david mackintosh

 I'll be In-Conversation with Lauren Child at the Barnes Festival on Saturday May 14th at 10.30am.
 We'll be talking about how Lauren goes about making a book, from her rough thoughts up to the inky end result, and lots in-between.
 There'll be a bit about typography and why it's so important to Lauren's storytelling.
 We've been working together for fifteen years so there will be plenty of anecdotes about Ruby Redfort, Charlie and Lola, Clarice Bean and other things.

 You can ask questions and get answers and Lauren will be signing her books too.